tru-ID/firebase-phone-auth-sim-swap-detection-ios/Tutorial.md

 ```
 The user receives an Alert Notification either as "Sign in Success" when the OTP entered is valid or "There is something wrong with the OTP".

 Now you completed the code for authenticating with Firebase.
-Next, we need to call the `executeFirebasePhoneVerification()` method within the `verify` button `IBAction`
+Next, we need to call the `executeFirebasePhoneVerification()` method within the `verify` button `IBAction`.

-//TODO declare and tell the developer about this function before.
-Icini doldurt.
-DONE

 ## Adding SIM Swap Detection
 At this point, we need to add SIM Swap detection to the application's workflow using SIMCheck before signing in to Firebase.